kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/AccessManagement.md

 | **Role** | The workspace role assigned to the identity.
 Workspace identities are automatically assigned the contributor role upon creation. |
 | **State** | The state of the workspace.
 Possible values: *Active*, *Inactive*, *Deleting*, *Unusable*, *Failed*, *DeleteFailed* |

 > :warning: Note When a workspace is deleted, the workspace identity is deleted as well. its workspace identity is deleted as well.
-If the workspace is restored after deletion, the workspace identity is not restored.
+If the workspace is restored after deletion, the workspace identity is not restored.When a workspace gets renamed, the workspace identity is also renamed to match the workspace name.
+However its Entra application and service principal remain the same.

+Do review [considerations and limitations](https://learn.microsoft.com/fabric/security/workspace-identity#considerations-and-limitations) before implementation.

 ## Guest user sharing